DeathGumi/Food-Truck-Finder/README.md

     - [ ] Maybe change the color of the font
     - [ ] Star rating should be updated in real time

+# Oct 4

+- [ ] Maybe add food truck and save somewhere (can add image)
+    - [ ] Fix delete foodtruck (Still bugged)

+- [ ] Reformat a little make page look better (different fonts) / See what to add or remove
+    - [ ] Still need to fix modal make look better
+    - [ ] Maybe change the color of the font
+    - [ ] Star rating should be updated in real time